 - The 1966 opening match between England and Uruguay was delayed as seven English players had left their identity cards at the hotel.
-A police motor cyclist was dispatched to collect the identity cards from the hotel.
+A police motor cyclist was sent back to collect the identity cards from their hotel.

 - England declined to enter the pre-war World Cups over a dispute with FIFA over payments to amateur players.
 The four British associations quit FIFA in 1928 after a disagreement with FIFA over 'broken time payments' to amateur players.
 They rejoined FIFA in 1946, and participated in World Cup for the first time in 1950.